Animal worship: Horse

-In the beliefs and rites of the nomads, first, the horse itself, second, its separate parts — the skull, cervical vertebrae, skin, hair, and third, objects associated with it — bridle, clamp, sweat, reins, whip, fallen horseshoe, image, etc., act as the patroness and protector of people.
+In the beliefs and rites of the nomads, first, the horse itself, second, its separate parts—the skull, cervical vertebrae, skin, hair, and third, objects associated with it—bridle, clamp, sweat, reins, whip, fallen horseshoe, image, etc., act as the patroness and protector of people.
 The horse is seen to have the ability to drive out evil forces from the human body.

 A bronze top with the image of a horse was found in the Ferghana Valley in the early twentieth century, the only one found so far in the Eurasian steppes.
 It was dated to the period between 4th and 1st century BC and was claimed to have been used in rituals dedicated to the cult of Heavenly Horses.

 There is some reason to believe that Poseidon, like other water gods, was originally conceived under the form of a horse.
 In the cave of Phigalia Demeter was, according to popular tradition, represented with the head and mane of a horse, possibly a relic of the time when a non-specialized corn-spirit bore this form.
 Her priests were called Poloi (Greek for "colts") in Laconia.
 The mule and the horse are sacred to the Roman god Consus.
 In Gaul we find a horse-goddess, Epona.
 There are also traces of a horse god, Rudiobus.
 Hayagriva is a horse-headed deity that appears in both Hinduism and Buddhism.
 The Gonds in India worship a horse god, Koda Pen, in the form of a shapeless stone, but it is not clear that the horse is regarded as divine.
-The horse or mare is a common form of the corn spirit in Europe (Thomas 1911, p.
-52).
+The horse or mare is a common form of the corn spirit in Europe.

 Among the Balkan culture, swaddling an unmarried person in a horse girth is a typical ritual.
-It is thought that the sexual potency of the horse is passed to the individual wrapped in its girth (Vukanović 1980, p.
-112).
-Along with the Balkan swaddling, Virgil's Aeneid bases the founding of the great city of Carthage upon a horse (Qtd. in Brown 1950, p.
-32).
-When the Phoenicians dug up a horse head from the ground they decided to build their city (Carthage) upon that spot because the horse was a sign of success (Qtd. in Brown 1950, p.
-32).
-Thus, Brown argued that the horse was sacred to the Phoenician people (Brown 1950, p.
-32).
+It is thought that the sexual potency of the horse is passed to the individual wrapped in its girth.
+Along with the Balkan swaddling, Virgil's Aeneid bases the founding of the great city of Carthage upon a horse.
+When the Phoenicians dug up a horse head from the ground they decided to build their city (Carthage) upon that spot because the horse was a sign of success.
+Thus, Brown argued that the horse was sacred to the Phoenician people.

 Horses are godlike beings to Romani people.